mvab/annotate_rsids_and_liftover/README.md

 ### Obtaining genome reference data

-Scripts in this section only need to be run once.

-#### Data for annotation
+#### Data for rsID annotation

-Script to download dbSNP v151 in VCF format, and subset to only the required columns.
+Download dbSNP v151 data in VCF format, and subset it to columns that are required for annotation.

 *To run:*